 Comparing the current study with other studies utilizing HFHS diets and TRF demonstrates some consistencies in glycemic outcomes.
 Fasting insulin can be lowered (35–38, 46), similar to our findings, and resulting HOMA-IR can be improved with TRF (37, 46, 47).
 Our finding that fasting blood glucose is unchanged in eTRF mice is consistent with other groups examining TRF with HFHS (35, 46, 47).
 Some differences in the current studies are not reflected in the literature, such as elevated food intake while on NCD in female offspring exposed to eTRF in utero and was not seen in the other longitudinal analysis of offspring health following gestational TRF (20).
-Studies of adult mice pairing TRF and HFHS report reduced food intake (39, 48) or equivalent caloric intake when matched by diet (36–38, 49).
+Studies of adult mice pairing TRF and HFHS report reduced food intake in TRF groups (39, 48) or equivalent caloric intake when matched by diet (36–38, 49).
 This could indicate a compensatory response in the female offspring resulting from eTRF in utero.
 Interestingly, this did not result in differing body weight or composition, suggesting that this increased food intake is matched by decreased caloric extraction or increased energy expenditure in these mice.

-The phenotype in male offspring from time-restricted feeding bears resemblance to animal models of , where glucose intolerance in resultant offspring can be a common phenotype.
+The phenotype in male offspring from time-restricted feeding bears resemblance to animal models of adverse intrauterine development, where glucose intolerance in resultant offspring can be a common phenotype.
 First described by Barker and colleagues, offspring who were deprived of nutrition in utero were more likely to develop chronic, nutrition-related disease in adulthood (50).
-Undernutrition in pregnancy can often result in offspring development of glucose intolerance (51–53)(54, 55)(56, 57)(16, 17, 44, 58).
+Undernutrition (51–53), overnutrition (54, 55), placental insufficiency (56, 57), and chronodisruption (16, 17, 44, 58) during pregnancy have all been reported to induce offspring glucose intolerance .
 The extent to which male-predominate phenotypes and female resilience to changes are difficult to deduce as many groups either study male offspring exclusively (53, 59) or analyze males and females together (52, 60).
-Male offspring who had placental insufficiency can develop glucose intolerance in adulthood (50, 51), so too can females (58, 59).
-Maternal overnutrition can also result in males with glucose intolerance (54, 55).
-Therefore, metabolic effects being limited in the current study to male offspring is consistent with much of the literature, as females appear to be less affected.
-Of note, these studies routinely find reductions in body weight as early as day 1 of postnatal life.
-This is inconsistent with the current study where we see no statistical reductions in body weight on either NCD or HFHS.

-Although we did not evaluate insulin conclusively in the current study, glucose intolerance in models has been found to co-occur with insulin-related abnormalities in the offspring, including lower insulin content in the pancreas (52), lower basal insulin levels (60), impaired insulin secretion (53, 61), reduced beta cell mass (62).
+Although we did not evaluate insulin conclusively in the current study, glucose intolerance in adverse intrauterine development models has been found to co-occur with insulin-related abnormalities in the offspring, including lower insulin content in the pancreas (52), lower basal circulating insulin levels (60), impaired insulin secretion (53, 61), reduced beta cell mass (62).
 However, in the present study we find modest improvement in male insulin sensitivity in adulthood in male offspring exposed to gestational eTRF.
 This finding is similar to the previous study where females exposed to gestational TRF had greater rates of glucose disappearance during insulin tolerance testing (20).
-We believe that the insulin sensitivity during high fat, high sucrose diet feeding in eTRF males having lower basal levels of insulin compared to AL males in our model.
+We believe that the insulin sensitivity during high fat, high sucrose diet feeding in eTRF males could be attributed to having lower basal levels of insulin compared to AL males in our model.
 This could result in peripheral tissues being more sensitive to insulin action despite an apparent insulin secretion impairment at the level of the pancreas.
+However, without formal experimental evaluation of islet form and function or insulin peripheral insulin signaling, we cannot conclude this is the mechanism for these phenotypic differences in eTRF offspring.